duhdugg/forknite/README.md

 ## Installation

-You can install Kröhnkite in multiple ways.
+You can install Forknite in multiple ways.

 ### Using .kwinscript package file

-You can download `krohnkite-x.x.kwinscript` file, and install it through _System Settings_.
+You can download `forknite-x.x.kwinscript` file, and install it through _System Settings_.

 1. Download the kwinscript file